 Creating the Lab Environment¶

-You can set up your lab:
+We have documented how you can set up your lab:

 In a public cloud

 Don’t use VirtualBox on Linux.
-As you won’t need a GUI to interact with the network devices we see no reason to do that when there are better alternatives (KVM+libvirt).
+As you won’t need a GUI to interact with the network devices, we see no reason to do that when there are better alternatives (KVM+libvirt).